johnbachman/tBidBaxLipo/doc/datasets/nbd_bax/130911_c126_bax_titration.rst

 .. image:: ../../_static/130911_c126_bax_titration_5.png
     :width: 6in

-To evaluate this accurately, we fit the curves to with parameters describing the rate and maximum steady state insertion and plot the values of these parameters as a function of Bax concentration.
+To evaluate this accurately, we fit the curves with parameters describing the rate and maximum steady state insertion and plot the values of these parameters as a function of Bax concentration.
 However, to fit the curves, we have to account for the lag before the start of the measurement, which we can